almibe/ligature-rs/README.md

 Ligature is a library for working with knowledge graphs written in Rust.
 This project provides the main traits and structs used by Ligature as well as some helper functions.
 See related projects for implementations of these APIs.
-Ligature is heavily influenced by RDF and related standards but attempts to be more general and easier to use.
+Ligature is heavily influenced by RDF and related standards but attempts to be more general, more flexible, and easier to use.

 ## Status
 This project is still very much under development and subject to change quite a bit in the short term while I'm experimenting.